jamesonstone/frogger/README.md

 ## Step 8: Summarize Aggregate Task List

-In this quick step, we walk through the entire task list and just do a cursory check for coherence, completeness, and wrap up any additional discussion.
+In this quick step, we walk through the entire task list.
+For each item we do a cursory check for coherence, completeness, wrap up any additional discussions, and we end this step by creating a user story using the BDD model

+> GIVEN a specific user scenario WHEN an initiation of some action or occurrence
+> THEN the system reacts in some fashion

+*Note: There can be multiple WHEN statements and for additional GIVEN, WHEN a use of "AND" is sufficient.

 ## Step 9: Group Point and Optional: Assignment